Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-29-why-you-should-give-now-not-later.md

 2017 draws to a close.
 It's been my third year [earning-to-give](https://haseebq.com/why-ive-decided-to-devote-my-career-to-earning-to-give/), and another year full of changes.

 At various points this year I seriously considered starting a company.
-This made me ask myself: does it still make sense to donate 33% of my income this year if I'm considering something that risky?
+This made me ask myself: does it still make sense to donate a third of my income this year if I'm considering something that risky?
 It's all well and good to donate money, but maybe it makes sense to do it later in life.
 Look at Bill Gates, Warren Buffett, Elon Musk—doesn't it make more sense to first maximize your success, and then donate down the road?

 <div class="ui embed" data-url="https://www.youtube.com/embed/ZIh8FI4GmCE">[video]</div>